Is myTEFL legit MyTEFL review, submitted by Mark.

-I took the myTEFL 120 hour TESOL course online, which with the 30% discount came to a little over 200 USD.
-This is a pretty much middle of the road price for one of these online TESOL courses.
+I took the myTEFL 120-hour TESOL course online, which with the 30% discount came to a little over 200 USD.
+This is a pretty much middle-of-the-road price for one of these online TESOL courses.
 I did notice some really really cheap ones being offered for as little as a few bucks, but I’m not such a fool as to fall for that one.
 I liken it to learning a language.
 Would I pay my tutor 5 USD per hour to teach me a language?
 No, I wouldn’t.
-So the myTEFL course price seemed fair, considering there was no bricks and mortar building to attend.
+So the myTEFL course price seemed fair, considering there were no bricks and mortar buildings to attend.
 So I can see why these online TESOL courses are cheaper than the in-class ones because they have much lower overheads to take care of.

 Read more MyTEFL reviews